brentmcconnell/brentmcconnell.github.io/_posts/2020-12-21-jit-access.md

 {% gist b14035fd71516354f15490c343431b01 JIT-Access %}

-This script takes a -n <name of VM> and -g <resource group VM lives in> as it's only parameters.
+This script takes -n (name of VM) and -g (resource group VM lives in) as it's only parameters.
 It will then suss out that subscription you are running in and use the location that the VM lives in to complete it's necessary input.
 It also relies on have the az cli available for the REST call it makes.
 You'll also